 All our Health Care Plans contain personalised information on what staff need to do in an emergency.
-In addition, as with an emergency which can happen involving any pupil, staff will accompany a pupil to hospital and stay with them until a family member arrives.
-To ensure that the best response is able to be provided, staff calling emergency aid will use the prompt Appendix H
+In addition, as with an emergency which can happen involving any

 Managing medicines

 Prescribing

 Medicines should always only be administered at school when it would be detrimental to a pupil's health or school attendance not to do so.